 Furthermore, the adjusted generalization error of a Residuals-RAE-PINN can be determined by

-To simplify the calculation of the generalization error, we can approximate the integrals in (\ref{eq::Rae_SA}) using numerical quadrature rules, as explained in Lemma \ref{lemma::quadrules}.
+To simplify the calculation of the generalization error, we can approximate the integrals in Definition (\ref{eq::Rae_SA}) above using { Monte-Carlo (LHS) sampling}, as explained in Lemma \ref{lemma::quadrules}.
 As a result, we define the training loss as follows:

 where